-I am Consuelo Keller, former archaeologist turned digital artisan.
+I am Consuelo Keller, archaeologist turned digital artisan.
 I create 3D printed and handcrafted jewelry and objects.
 In 2013 I founded my label [ digimorphé ] with the aim to explore the possibilities and the aesthetics offered by creative coding and digital fabrication to create a new generation of jewelry dedicated to contemporary women and man.

 My passion goes into transforming intangible constructs into tangible accessories that enhance the wearer’s uniqueness, individuality and freedom of expression.
 My creations are digital artifacts that combine advanced technology with traditional craftsmanship: they start with algorithms and sketches of digital models that ultimately become 3D printed rings, bracelets, pendants, earrings and objects carefully finished by hand.